rehmanh/Aesthetic-Clinic/README.md

 ##### Issues / Notes

-###### Progress 07/10/2018
+###### Progress 07/31/2018
-- Got modals to work
+- Is a record number always unique?
-- Made some progress on Layouts and views
+- Can one patient have more than one record number
-- Added date time picker.
+- Do I want to create association between the users that create their own accounts and the patients that are recorded internally?

 ---